AaronGulman/ArtLandingPage/README.md

 4. Open your browser and navigate to `http://localhost:5173`.

+## DO NOT FORGET TO CONFIGURE YOUR OWN .ENV

 ### Project Status

 This project is currently under development.
 Features such as order management and additional customization options are in progress.
 We hope to finish the code soon and release a stable version for artists and creatives to easily set up their personal websites.